max5961/js-select/README.md

 - Scrollbar can be set with `--scrollbar` and its color set with `--scrollbarColor`
 - Wipe the entire screen to display the menu with `--viewport`
+- Indent the menu with `--indent` which defaults to 4 spaces
 - Further style with:
     - `--underlineFocusText`
     - `--underlineBlurText`